teared/mikktspace-for-houdini/README.md

 different, but there is barely any difference in final shaders in UE4. xNormal best at dealing with quads, making perfectly synced normal maps, while both Houdini solutions are slightly unsynced.
 Before baking in Houdini, geometry should be triangulated.
-Smoothing normals
+Attribute smoothing can help to avoid some problems as well as using hard edges, and generally not necessary with synced tangents.

 ##### More UE4 Tests